Syncano/syncano-cli/README.rst

 This command will list files in hosting which match the domain.

+<domain> is not required - a 'default' would be used if not provided.

 ::

     syncano hosting <instance_name> --create --label <new_label> <domain>

 This command will create a new hosting in instance with <instance_name>.
 The <new_label> will be used as label, and the
 <domain> as domain for this hosting.

+<domain> is not required - a 'default' would be used if not provided.

 ::